oldu73/doc/docs/linux/1-linux-misc.md

 ...
 ```

-sort command with `-n` args to sort in numeric order:
+sort command with `-n` argument to sort in numeric order:

 ```console
 sort --field-separator='1' --key=1 -n in.csv > out.csv